roomstory/keycloak-publish-custom-events/custom-event-listener/README.md

 2. Go to **Realm Settings**
 3. Go to the **Events** tab
 4. Click in the input box next to event listeners and a dropdown with all available event listeners will be shown.
 Select our newly created `custom_event_listener`

+## How to test it?

+After you have set up everything and configured the listener do the following:

+1. Open the web interface of Mailhog at http://localhost:8085
+2. Register a new user on keycloak
+3. Go to Mailhog and check that it catched a mail for the admin